 The climate voice commands supports the functionality of the fan speed, temperature and mode settings.
 Not all functions are available on all vehicles.

-The overview below shows the available voice commands for operating your climate control system.
-The following lists will give further information about the complete command menu.
+The overview below shows the available voice commands.
+The following lists will give further information about the complete command menu in selected examples.